-FDA is in a unique position to finish what it started several years ago with the indoor tanning ban for minors and the proposed rule that was published, but not finalized.

-Finalizing the two proposed sunlamp rules will have a significant impact in reducing the incidence of melanoma and other skin cancers in the United States, so we urge you to act quickly to formalize these rules.
+FDA is in a unique position to finish what was started several years ago with the indoor tanning ban for minors and the proposed rule that was published, but not finalized.
+Finalizing the proposed sunlamp rules will have a significant impact in reducing the incidence of melanoma and other skin cancers in the United States.
+The NCSCP urges FDA to stay true to the stated timeline and finalize the rules in May 2022.